 The Board and Executive team have substantial experience across the public and private sectors.
 Representing both L&Q and East Thames, these individuals share the same culture, values and ambition for the future, whilst bringing complementary skill sets to the Board.

 Aubrey Adams will be Group Chairman; David Montague, Group Chief Executive; Yvonne Arrowsmith, East Thames Chief Executive and Waqar Ahmed, Group Director of Finance.
-For the full list of exec team and board visit the L&Q website.

 Care and support